-BPI weighted = $BPI^r A 100$
+$$BPI \ weighted = BPI^r A 100 \tag{8}$$

 The first weighted index uses a country's share of harvested area for a specific crop in the global area harvested to that crop as a weight.
-The second weight uses a country's target population (i.e., the sum of the number of childbearing age) divided by the global target population.
+The second weight uses a country's target population (i.e., the sum of the number of children age 6-59 months and the number of women of childbearing age) divided by the global target population.
 Here "global" refers to the 127 countries in our database.
 The resulting figures from equation (8) may range from zero to any positive number.
 For comparison purposes, the re-scaling method shown in equation 1 is used here, and the resulting figures, which range from zero to 1, are then rescaled with the factor 100 so as to obtain a value from zero to 100.
 These weighted BPIs for each crop can be directly compared to the unweighted BPI for the same crop.